pytorch/serve/examples/intel_extension_for_pytorch/README.md

 ```

 ### Benchmarking with Launcher Core Pinning
 As described previously in [TorchServe with Launcher](#torchserve-with-launcher), launcher core pinning boosts performance of multi-worker inference.
-We'll demonstrate launcher core pinning with TorchServe benchmark, but keep in mind that launcher core pinning is a generic feature applicable to any TorchServe multi-worker inference use casese.
+We'll demonstrate launcher core pinning with TorchServe benchmark, but keep in mind that launcher core pinning is a generic feature applicable to any TorchServe multi-worker inference use case.

 For example, assume running 4 workers
 ```